 There are two state parks that we looked at for camping in Northern Puget Sound.
 Camano Island and Cama Beach.
 Camano Island State Park is the only one where you can drive in for a first-come-first-serve campground while Camano Island State Park has cabins only.
-I’m more of a camping guy so the choice was clear.
+I’m more of a camping guy, so the choice was clear.

-We camped at the upper loop, which is more primitive but quiet and it still retains the sense of being near the water.
+We camped at the upper loop, which is more primitive but quiet, and it still retains the sense of being near the water.
 There’s five well-kept cabins, an amphitheater, and a group campsite with a modern bathroom.

 I highly recommend checking it out if you’re ever in the Pacific Northwest.